Find all COVID-19 communication from your building’s administrator here.

 Please strongly consider wearing a mask in public places, within and outside your JSL community.

 If you chose not to get vaccinated or to be up-to-date with your vaccine, we are requesting that you mask at all times when in public areas of the building.
 Please be respectful of your health and that of your neighbors.

 Social distancing is no longer required, but is advised.

 Screening and Testing Protocols

 All residents, unvaccinated staff and persons entering the facility will continue to be screened.
-Staff with symptoms or signs of COVID-19, must have a PCR test immediately regardless of vaccination status.
+Staff with symptoms or signs of COVID-19, must report their illness to Human Resources, leave the building immediately and have a PCR test regardless of vaccination status.
 Staff will be excluded from work until they are clear to return to work by Human Resources.
-Residents are not required to test if they have signs or symptoms of COVID-19 but are urged obtain a PCR test per CDC guidelines regardless of vaccination status.
-Visitors with symptoms will be excluded from entering the facility until they can provide evidence of a negative COVID-19 test.
+Residents are not required to test if they have signs or symptoms of COVID-19 but are urged to obtain a PCR test per CDC guidelines regardless of vaccination status.
+Visitors with symptoms or with a diagnosis of COVID-19 will be excluded from entering the facility unless they can provide evidence of a recent (within 48 hours) negative COVID-19 test.

 Notifications of COVID-19 Cases

-We will notify all residents, guardians and healthcare proxies when there are any staff or resident cases of COVID-19 in the community as soon as possible via Voice Friend and on our JSL website (jslmi.org) under the Response to COVID-19 banner.
+JSL will notify all residents, guardians, and healthcare proxies when there are any staff or resident cases of COVID-19 in the community as soon as possible via Voice Friend and on the JSL website (jslmi.org) under the Response to COVID-19 banner.
 Notices of positive cases will be posted in a conspicuous place in all communities as per JSL protocol and HUD guidelines.
 Anyone with a direct exposure will be notified.
 The Oakland County Health Department will be notified of any COVID-19 cases among staff or residents.